 Add port 50000 and name it as desired:

 4. Navigate to Configuration > Security Policy > Policy Control and add a new rule:

 From WAN to LAN, Destination NAS IP, Service HTTP_NAS, Action allow

 5. Save the rule and now if possible, test the NAT rule from a different remote network.
 You should have access to your NAS via WAN.

-Open a browser and type in the WAN IP of your USG and the configured Port.
-Now is the device behind the USG reachable through port forwarding.
+Open a browser and type in the WAN IP of your USG and the configured port.
+Now the NAS is behind the USG and reachable through port forwarding.